-You are warmly invited to apply for our amazing new micro-grants scheme!
+We warmly invite you to apply for our amazing new micro-grants scheme!

 Who we are

-This project is collaboration between Open Source Arts (OSA) and Kirkstall Valley Development Trust (KVDT).
-We want to fund projects which improve the environment and quality of life for people living, working, enjoying or travelling through the Kirkstall Valley.
+This project is run by Open Source Arts.
+It was originally created in collaboration with Kirkstall Valley Development Trust.
+We want to fund projects which improve the environment and quality of life for everybody in the Kirkstall Valley.

-We want to empower residents in the Kirkstall Valley, of all ages, backgrounds, views and abilities and create a leading example of what a sustainable future could look like – where better to start than the Kirkstall Valley
+We want to empower residents in the Kirkstall Valley to create a leading example of what a sustainable future could look like.
+We welcome applications from people of all ages, backgrounds, views and abilities.
+Where better to start than the Kirkstall Valley?